pricing guides · June 3, 2026 · 6 min read

 This is where the mill does its work.
 The timeline varies based on what you ordered:

 Standard sizes and lengths.
-2 to 4 weeks.
+1 to 2 weeks.
 We may have suitable material on hand and just need to cut and grade it.

 Custom or oversized.
-4 to 8 weeks.
-We may need to source specific logs or schedule mill time for non-standard work.
+2 to 3 weeks.
+We may need to source specific logs or schedule mill time for non standard work.

 Step 6: Delivery